Adiiiicodes/pdf-textExtractor-merger/README.md

 - **Unsupported PDF Features**: Complex PDFs with forms, encryption, or other advanced features may not be fully supported.
 - **Error Handling**: While the application handles basic errors, unexpected issues may cause it to crash.
 Always save your work before processing important documents.

----

-This version directs users to the setup file available in your GitHub repository for a more user-friendly installation process.